dr-1/airqdata/README.md

 https://nbviewer.jupyter.org/gist/dr-1/450c275b1ad2cbf88e9c4325c5d032bc)
 notebook.

-## Requirements
+## Installation
-A Python 3.5+ environment is assumed.
-Several Python packages are required, see requirements.txt.
-To install them, use Python's pip command or execute install_requirements.sh, with elevated privileges (`sudo ./install_requirements.sh`) if needed on your system.
+To install airqdata from PyPI, run
+`pip install airqdata`

+A Python 3.5+ environment and several Python packages are required.
+When installing airqdata with pip, those dependencies will be installed automatically.
+Otherwise see requirements.txt and install_requirements.sh in this repository.

 ## Legal
 The scripts are licensed under the